tjoen/lstt-skill/README.md

 ## Current state
 Working features:
-- Version seems to work fine, the skill disables the speechclient and audio service during playing
+- Version seems to work fine, the skill disables the speechclient and audio service during the skill
 - great speed improvement on speech results.

 ## Known issues:
-It's a test skill, so work in progress
+Could probably be much more efficient, and much cleaner.

 ## Examples
 * "Hey Mycroft, start local speech"